psbsgic/rabbitai/.github/ISSUE_TEMPLATE/bug_report.md

 Make sure to follow these steps before submitting your issue - thank you!

-- [ ] I have checked the superset logs for python stacktraces and included it here as text if there are any.
+- [ ] I have checked the rabbitai logs for python stacktraces and included it here as text if there are any.
-- [ ] I have reproduced the issue with at least the latest released version of superset.
+- [ ] I have reproduced the issue with at least the latest released version of rabbitai.
 - [ ] I have checked the issue tracker for the same issue and I haven't found one similar.

 ### Additional context